-If you plan to take courses at a place other than UVM to fulfill requirements for your program at UVM, please work with the Office of Transfer Affairs PRIOR to enrolling in outside courses to ensure that the classes will a) transfer back to UVM, and b) transfer in a way that meets your needs.
+If you plan to take courses at a place other than UVM to fulfill requirements for your program at UVM, please contact the Office of Transfer Affairs at firstname.lastname@example.org PRIOR to enrolling in outside courses to ensure that the classes will a) transfer back to UVM, and b) transfer in a way that meets your needs.
 (For example, making sure that they match a specific course that you may need for your major.)

 If either the prefix or the number doesn't match the requirement you are attempting to fulfill, you must complete a CESS Request Form for approval to have it fulfill a specific requirement in your program.
 Student Services will facilitate the request for you and respond via email.